Eastern Plains Angus Bull Sale – Wednesday 6th August 2025

 1.30pm to 3.30pm

 Bull selection can be the single, most powerful tool for genetic improvement in your herd.
 Since they will supply half of the genetics to all the calves they sire, the genetic influence of the bulls you introduce is far reaching, across generations & will impact on your profitability for many years to come.
-So it is important you have objective information about his fertility, health status, structure/conformation, pedigree & genetic merit, & not just opinion whether ours or others!
+So it is important you have objective information about his fertility, health status, structure/conformation, pedigree & genetic merit over & above mere opinion, whether ours or that of others.

-This is the premise behind our bull testing regime; to provide independent, quantified, objective information describing as accurately as possible the breeding functionality of our bulls.
-This will enable you to best select those bulls suited to your program & environment.
+This is the premise behind our bull testing regime; to provide independent, quantified, objective information describing as accurately as possible the breeding functionality of our bulls & the genetic potential they offer their progeny.
+This will enable you to select those bulls best suited to your program & environment.

 (2) SPERM MOTILITY